99percentpeople/ChatGPT-rs/README.md

 #### System Message

-If you need to store a system message before the conversation starts, you can add the following line to the `.env` file:
+If you need to store a system message before the conversation starts, you can add the following line to the `.env` file or set environment variable:

 ```
 SYSTEM_MESSAGE=YOUR_MESSAGE